vyperlang/vyper/docs/contributing.rst

 How to Suggest Improvements
 ===========================

-To suggest an improvement, please create a Vyper Improvement Proposal (VIP for short) using the `VIP Template <https://github.com/vyperlang/vyper/blob/master/.github/ISSUE_TEMPLATE/vip.md>`_.
+To suggest an improvement, please create a Vyper Improvement Proposal (VIP) using the `VIP Template <https://github.com/vyperlang/vyper/blob/master/.github/ISSUE_TEMPLATE/vip.md>`_.

 How to Report Issues